mguevarahernandez07-lang/MenuCalculatorLab/README.md

 # Lab: Menu-driven Calculator

-## My Learning Outcomes
-By the end of this lab, I can:
-- Apply if/else and switch to implement menu options.
-- Validate input and reject errors.
-- Detect and handle division by zero.
-- Use `enum class` for type-safe menu choices.
-- Practice short-circuiting and scope control.
-- Create an interactive calculator.

 ## Reflection on Challenges

 When I started this lab, the hardest part was making sure the calculator did not crash when I typed something that was not a number.
 At first it kept breaking, but then I learned to clear the input and ignore the bad text so it would ask me again.